jckuester/awsls/README.md

 supports displaying tags, the `Creation Time` column if a resource has a creation timestamp, and the `Owner` column if resources are pre-filtered belonging to the account owner.

+Note: the prefix `aws_` for resource types is now optional.
+This means, for example, `awsls aws_instance` and `awsls instance` are both valid commands.

 | Service / Type | Tags | Creation Time | Owner
 | :------------- | :--: | :-----------: | :---:
 | **accessanalyzer** |